 To create the cake

-In a small bowl, add the dry yeast, then follow with the warmed milk.
+- In a small bowl, add the dry yeast, then follow with the warmed milk.
 Make sure the milk is exactly the right temperature as this is what will activate the yeast.
 Do not stir; let the mixture rest for 5 minutes.
+It should look bubbly/frothy.

-Meanwhile, mix the flour and sugar in the bowl of a stand mixer on low speed with a paddle attachment.
-Pour the yeast mixture into the bowl of flour and sugar using a spatula (the yeast mixture may or may not look bubbly/frothy).
+- Meanwhile, mix the flour and sugar in the bowl of a stand mixer on low speed with a paddle attachment.
+Pour the yeast mixture into the bowl of flour and sugar using a spatula.
 Turn the mixer on to low speed and mix just until the yeast is mixed in.

 To create the custard